sealslab/sealslab.github.io/_pages/drseals.md

 **About Dr. Seals**

-You can read more about me on my [website](http://samanthaseals.github.io)!

-Briefly, I am a Pensacola native and earned both a BS in mathematics and a MS in mathematical sciences here at the University of West Florida.
+I am a Pensacola native and earned both a BS in mathematics and a MS in mathematical sciences here at the University of West Florida.
 I then moved to Birmingham and attended the University of Alabama at Birmingham, where I earned a PhD in biostatistics.

 **Research Areas**